My Methods

 Psychological counseling, supervision, or therapy?

-Counseling supports you through life crises or personal challenges, such as feeling overwhelmed or making tough decisions.
-Supervision helps professionals reflect on work-related issues and develop new perspectives for their practice.
-Both are confidential, flexible (you decide the number of sessions), and privately paid, with no impact on official records.
 Therapy is for individuals with diagnosed mental health conditions and requires a medical professional.
 If it turns out that psychotherapy might be a better fit for your needs, I'm happy to support you in finding the right therapist.
 In addition, I work with Prof. Dr. med.
 Gereon Nelles (neurologist, Neuromed-Campus) when needed.